doughahn/doughahn.io/projects/technical-writer/wild-horses.md

 I spearheaded the creation of an extensive documentation website using custom HTML and CSS.
 This resource provided a comprehensive exploration of the history, animal rights, and welfare issues that the Bureau of Land Management grapples with in the American West.

-I personally handled the design and coding of the site, which was a vital tool in guiding the company's interactions with government officials and in shaping its policy stance both in the field and in the office.
+I personally handled the design and coding of the site, which was a vital tool in guiding the company&rsquo;s interactions with government officials and in shaping its policy stance both in the field and in the office.

 ![Wild Mustangs report landing page](/mustangs-report.webp)